Adjusting Entries Examples

 Adjusting Entries Example #2 – Prepaid Expenses

 Mr. Jeff owner of Azon wants to ensure the inventory (or stock) of the company.
-He purchased an insurance policy on June 1, 2018, for a premium of $ 3000 for a six months period.
+He purchased an insurance policy on June 1, 2018, for a premium of $ 3000 for six months.

 The accountant records the transaction of $3000 on 1/6/2018.
 The accounts need to be closed on 30/6/2018.

-Now the entry for insurance reflects 6 months expenses which have been paid but by June end, coverage of only 1 month could have been used.
+Now the entry for insurance reflects six months’ expenses, which have been paid, but by June end, coverage of only one month could have been used.

-As per accrual principal, only 1-month expenses can be adjusted against income statement and the remaining paid balance will increase the assets of the balance sheet as prepaid insurance.
+As per the accrual principle, only 1-month expenses can be adjusted against the income statement, and the remaining paid balance will increase the assets of the balance sheet as prepaid insurancePrepaid InsurancePrepaid Insurance is the unexpired amount of insurance premium paid by the company in an accounting period.
+This portion of unexpired insurance is an asset and will be shown in the balance sheet of the company..
 The journal entry will be:-

 Adjusting Entries Example #3

-Jack owns a fast growing retail store chain in China named Baba headquartered in Hong Kong.
-Being in the business for more than 2 decades, it has started making its presence nationwide and has made a good reputation amongst its major customer base.
+Jack owns a fast-growing retail store chain in China named Baba headquartered in Hong Kong.
+Being in the business for more than two decades, it has started making its presence nationwide and has made a good reputation amongst its major customer base.

 Baba follows the same pattern as many commonwealth nations follow and close its accounting year on 31st March.